Cloth of the full size as manufactured, as distinguished from a piece cut off for a garment or other item.

 - The distinctive patterns of quilts are created from sewn-together pieces of cloth, appliquéd cutout designs, or a solid piece of fabric called whole cloth.

 - These quilts - some pieced, others whole cloth and coming in all sizes from crib to king size - tell a story of hard work, dedication and a heart of compassion for impoverished people around the world.

 - First, take a piece of whole cloth, the fibers of which crisscross in a way similar to that of the skin of the perineum, and try to tear it in half.

 out of (the) whole cloth

-- North American informal Totally false: the allegations had been created out of whole clothMore example sentences
+- North American informal With no basis in fact or reality: she created conspiracy theories out of the whole clothMore example sentences

 - These modern versions of ancient traditions are often created out of whole cloth, but they offer the pleasure of enjoying an old-time religion without engaging one's own past.